ShedOps/tf-modules/aws/orchestration/eks/examples/basic/README.md

-# Example basic EKS cluster with varying available permissions
+# Example basic EKS cluster (using IAM User and Role Authentication for EKS) with varying available permissions

 ## EKS Auditor example